Kkongkkong: Biography

 Later, a person uploaded a photo to social media of Kkongkkong in Ttukseom Hangang Park.
 They were able to recognize Kkongkkong because of the pattern on her coat.
-Lee Dong-hak saw the post and, worried about Kkongkkong's potentially shorter lifespan in the outdoors, decided to try and adopt her.
+Lee Dong-hak saw the post and, worried about Kkongkkong's potentially shorter lifespan in the outdoors, decided to try to adopt her.
 He researched how to take care of a cat.
 For two weeks, he approached Kkongkkong in the park with food; he claims to have seen and fed her every day of those two weeks.
 Finally, in the second week of January 2025, he set a baited trap for Kkongkkong.
 After a day of waiting, Kkongkkong entered it, and Lee took her back to his home.

 Lee named her Kkongkkong, after the onomatopoeia that drew attention in her meme.
 His coworkers raised money to help pay for her medical treatment.
 Kkongkkong reportedly took around a month to feel comfortable walking around Lee's home.
 By August, while she was comfortable with receiving some pets and being hand-fed treats, Lee felt she was still skittish.

 In August, he began uploading videos to YouTube that document his process of finding and caring for her.
 The videos quickly went viral, accumulating hundreds of thousands of views within days.
 Some commenters reportedly praised Lee for adopting Kkongkkong and described their story as feeling heartwarming and fateful.

-Kkongkkong and Lee were subjects of the October 31, 2025 episode of the television program Take Care of My Cat.
+Kkongkkong and Lee were subjects of the 31 October 2025 episode of the television program Take Care of My Cat.